sozialhelden/accessibility-cloud-js/README.md

 - Run `npm run build` to create a minified build in the `dist/` directory
 - Open `dist/index.html` to test the functionality
 - Run `npm version [major|minor|patch]` to create a new library version

+## Translating

+Translations are created using [transifex](https://www.transifex.com/sozialhelden/accessibility-cloud/js-widget/).
+You can add translations by using [c3po](https://alexmost.gitbooks.io/c-3po-book/content/)'s functions in the code.
+The library works similar to gettext.

+When building with `npm run build`, a file with all strings is created in `dist/translations.pot`.
+You can push this file to transifex with `tx push -s dist/translations.pot`.
+When all strings are translated there, `tx pull -a` downloads the translations from transifex and stores them as `.po`-Files in the `translations/` directory.